wickworks/witchdice/README.md

 - fix how damage is rounded down and added up; should be rounded down for each attack and show up as such in the subtotal

-- load/save different characters
-  (data validation; can't have a blank name)
+- data validation; can't have a blank character name

 - import the monster manual
   (add legendary actions)